7 Key Considerations for ERP Implementation Success

 My number one priority is to help Deltek clients have a successful implementation and get the most out of their solutions.
-While each customer and each project is unique, there is a common thread.
-They are all project-based businesses leveraging Deltek’s industry solutions to manage their projects.
+While each customer and each project is unique, there is a common thread: They are all project-based businesses leveraging Deltek’s industry solutions to manage their projects.

-1. Your ERP Implementation is an Investment
+1. Consider an ERP Implementation an Investment

 Implementation of your ERP is not a cost, it’s an investment that will yield profit in the long run for your business.
 When you purchase an ERP system, you’re purchasing a system that should improve your business operations for years to come.
 The return on investment (ROI) you realize will be based on the value you derive from the life of your system, usually ten to twelve years.
 Therefore, when you start planning and making selection decisions, it’s important to choose a system that meets your current requirements, as well as those you anticipate you’ll have in the future.

-Planning and preparing for your Implementation investment is critical.
+Planning and preparing for your implementation investment is critical.
 You need to ensure your investment planning includes the cost of business process optimization and process automation in addition to the people and technology costs.

-Before making a selection do a thorough assessment of your current and future business needs.
+Before making a selection, do a thorough assessment of your current and future business needs.
 Look at your ERP system as in investment in your company’s future; don’t focus on the short term purchase cost.
 The right solution may not be the cheapest solution, but it’s better to pay more now for a system that will meet your needs for the long term.

 2. Leverage Experienced Project Managers